UNITED ASSOCIATION OF MOBILE CONTRACT CLEANERS (UAMCC)

 Section 2.
 Nomination and Election of Officers.
 Nominating committee shall offer a slate for vice president-president elect in year one; a slate for secretary and for treasurer in year two.
 Officer candidates shall have served on the board at least one year immediately prior to their election.

 Section 3.
 Terms of Office.
 An officer term shall begin thirty (30) days immediately after the annual convention meeting and shall be for two (2) years.
-If no annual meeting or convention occurs, terms will begin January 1 and or thirty (30) days after the election.

 Section 4.
 Removal/Resignation.
 Any Officer may be removed at any time by an affirmative vote of a majority of the membership base through the Board of Directors.
 Any officer may choose to leave office at any time.
 When that happens, the nominating committee shall recommend a replacement to be appointed by the board.
 They shall seek input from the membership base and board in advance.
 The replacement officer shall complete the term of the vacating officer and then be entitled to re-election.
 The President may appoint a replacement member with board approval for either a one (1) or two (2) year term as to stagger board member seating.